Daniel-McGuire-Corporation/TV-Tagger/docs/README.md

 ## How to use:

 1. Gather Files.
  - Put the Python Script, template.json, and all episodes (MKV or MP4) in the same folder.
+(Only one type of video file at a time!)

 2. Setup.
  - Update the 'Episode Outline' template.json as needed (If you need help, take a look at the examples.)